egeatmaca/Legalpha/README.md

-# paralegal
+# Legalpha
-A paralegal chatbot giving easy to digest answers to law questions
+A legal chatbot giving easy to digest answers to tenancy law questions